 Kamatera is another established cloud hosting company that offers budget-friendly servers at a cost that is half that of DigitalOcean.

-Performance-wise, Kamatera is solid, and there has been no major downtime.
+Performance-wise, Kamatera is solid, with no significant downtime reported.
 As a long-term customer, I have no complaints about the value for money of their VPS.

-You can get general-purpose and burstable CPUs for an hourly rate.
-Each general-purpose and burstable server CPU thread has guaranteed reserved resources.
+You can obtain general-purpose and burstable CPUs on an hourly basis.
+Each general-purpose and burstable CPU thread has guaranteed reserved resources.

 All Kamatera data centers have the same prices.
-You can launch a new server either on an hourly or a monthly basis.
-And Kamatera lets you customize your VPS profile, which means you can choose the amount of resources you want.
+You can launch a new server on either an hourly or a monthly basis.
+Kamatera lets you customize your VPS profile, allowing you to choose the amount of resources you need.

 And if you are looking for a dedicated CPU for your serious websites, Type D VPSs are ideal; however, they are quite pricey.
 Kamatera’s control panel is fine, but not as modern as its competitors, and the web console is awful.
-Despite having over 20 DCs there aren’t any in South America or Africa.
-Yes, Kamatera is a solid alternative to top providers like DigitalOcean, Akamai and Vultr since it is still relatively affordable.
+Despite having over 20 DCs, there aren’t any in South America or Africa.
+Yes, Kamatera is a solid alternative to top providers like DigitalOcean, Akamai, and Vultr, as it remains relatively affordable.

 Advantages:

-• Cost-effective: This is Kamatera’s biggest advantage.
+- Cost-effective: This is Kamatera’s most significant advantage.
 You can save half on server costs compared to UpCloud, Vultr, DigitalOcean, etc.

 Downsides:

-• Outdated control panel: Compared to the modern interface, Kamatera’s UI is not appealing and feels obsolete.
+- Outdated control panel: Compared to modern interfaces, Kamatera’s UI is visually unappealing and obsolete.
 It still has enough features to handle servers.
-But navigating the interface is difficult, and the built-in terminal is unusable.
+But navigating is difficult, and the built-in terminal is unusable.
 The setup isn’t easy either.
-It doesn’t have clear docs about setup processes.
+It lacks clear documentation about setup processes.

-• No data centers in some regions: Yes, Kamatera has over 20 data centers, but none in South America or Africa.
+- No data centers in some regions: They have over 20 data centers; however, none are located in South America or Africa.
 Only three are located in Asia.

 Katapult

-The name may sound strange and may not be very well known, but it’s a reputable UK cloud hosting company.
+The name may sound unusual and not very well known, but it’s a reputable UK cloud hosting company.
 You may be familiar with the name “Krystal Hosting”; Katapult is the unmanaged version of the same company.
 Looks expensive, and yes, it’s a lot pricier than Kamatera and Spaceship VPS.

-In fact, they have modern hardware featuring AMD’s EPYC processors and are perfect for high-performance workloads.
+In fact, they feature modern hardware with AMD’s EPYC processors, making them ideal for high-performance workloads.

-I have no complaints about Katapult’s performance and especially their dedicated vCPU hosting, which is super fast and strong enough to deal with heavy traffic.
+I have no complaints about Katapult’s performance, especially their dedicated vCPU hosting, which is extremely fast and robust enough to handle heavy traffic.

 Moreover, the Katapult control panel is super-cool and has a neat, well-designed client area that makes it easy to navigate.
-With an attractive graph and metric display, you will be able to monitor your VPS hardware usage.
-But that control panel has one problem, which is that the web console is almost useless.
+With an attractive graph and metric display, you can easily monitor your VPS hardware usage.
+However, that control panel has one significant drawback: the web console is almost useless.

 If you sign up first, you’ll get £100 free.
-Although the signup process isn’t user-friendly, there might be a verification process.
+Although the signup process isn’t user-friendly, it may involve a verification process.
 Sometimes, you will need to mail to activate your account.

 There are currently four Katapult data centers (London, Amsterdam, and two in the US), so it’s not ideal for all global users.
 Usually, regular or dedicated CPU servers are suitable for all types of websites.
 Their servers are equipped with the latest tech.